dktrcoco/GamingGladiator/README.md

     *adding a timed functionality to indicate the end of the competition

-    *maintaining a list of the current competitors
+    *maintaining a list of the current competitors and have it remain between sessions

+    *restricting who can add gamers/reset competition based on who is currently in the competition

     *expanding the app to include other games, such as Fortnite, Call of Duty: Modern Warefare, Grand Theft Auto Tournament, Apex Legends, Counter-Strike Go